nandweza/alx-backend-javascript/README.md

 # alx-backend-javascript

-This repo contains my projects for alx backend JS
+This repo contains my projects for alx backend JavaScript